Shauryaveer2005/Shauryaveer-Task-2/README.md

-# python-ptroject-2
+# python-task-2
-this is my second assignment of a Python development internship at IndusAI Solutions.
+This is my second assignment of a Python development internship at IndusAI Solutions.

-Objective:
+Objectives :
 1. Secure random password generator
 2. Countdown timer with sound alerts
 3. Develop a CLI Based todo application